chrismerck/litterluck_sim/README.md

 LitterLuck Data Simulator
 =========================

 Simulates data from dumpster monitors.
+The format used to represent the data is GeoJSON.

 Quick Start
 ----